Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Survey results

-Comparing within each group, group math-vis scored higher with \acrshort{dcn} on the measurement state question with 1 to 0.5, and scored lower with \acrshort{dcn} than without \acrshort{dcn} on the H gate, Separability, and CNOT gate questions by averages of 1.0$\pm$0.0 to 0.33$\pm$0.24.
-When solving questions correctly, group math-vis took longer on the X gate, Z gate, measurement state, and CNOT gate questions when presented with \acrshort{dcn}, with 155$\pm$67 to 75$\pm$21 seconds, while taking less time on the H gate, measurement probability, Entanglement, and gtg questions, 511$\pm$333 to 119$\pm$35 seconds.
+Comparing within each group, group math-vis scored higher with \ac{dcn} on the Measurement State question with 1 to 0.5, and scored lower with \ac{dcn} than without \ac{dcn} on the H gate, Separability, and CNOT gate questions by averages of $1.0 \pm 0.0$ to $0.33 \pm 0.24$.
+When solving questions correctly, group math-vis took longer on the X gate, Z gate, Measurement State, and CNOT gate questions when presented with \ac{dcn}, with $155 \pm 67$ to $75 \pm 21$ seconds, while taking less time on the H gate, Measurement Prob., Entanglement, and Guess-the-Gates questions, $511 \pm 333$ to $119 \pm 35$ seconds.

-When presented with \acrshort{dcn}, group vis-math scored higher than itself on the Z gate, measurement state, and CNOT gate questions by, on average, 0.78$\pm$0.16 to 0.33$\pm$0.0.
-The group scored higher when solving questions without \acrshort{dcn} on the H gate, Separability, and gtg questions with 0.67$\pm$0.0 to 0.22$\pm$0.16.
-They took longer with \acrshort{dcn} when solving the X gate, measurement probability, and gtg questions correctly, 230$\pm$154 to 84$\pm$41 seconds, and took less time on the Z gate, measurement state, separability, entanglement, and CNOT gate questions when presented with \acrshort{dcn}, on average 144$\pm$38 to 85$\pm$20 seconds.
+When presented with \ac{dcn}, group vis-math scored higher than itself on the Z gate, Measurement State, and CNOT gate questions by, on average, $0.78 \pm 0.16$ to $0.33 \pm 0.0$.
+The group scored higher when solving questions without \ac{dcn} on the H gate, Separability, and Guess-the-Gates questions with $0.67 \pm 0.0$ to $0.22 \pm 0.16$.
+They took longer with \ac{dcn} when solving the X gate, Measurement Prob., and Guess-the-Gates questions correctly, $230 \pm 154$ to $84 \pm 41$ seconds, and took less time on the Z gate, Measurement State, separability, Entanglement, and CNOT gate questions when presented with \ac{dcn}, on average $144 \pm 38$ to $85 \pm 20$ seconds.